Lindsey Carmichael: Collegiate experience

 Just prior to her graduation in May 2011 she was honored as one of only twelve Liberal Arts students from the entire graduating class recognized with the "Dean's Distinguished Graduate Award".
 She is a lifetime member of the University of Texas Exes Association.

 Continuing archery career and motivational speaking

 After Lindsey retired from the sport, she offered private archery lessons at a range in central Austin for three years.
 She was certified by USA Archery to serve the community as a Level III Coach in the National Training System, which was designed by US Olympic Head Coach Kisik Lee.
 Often in collaboration with other local coaches, she held seminars on NTS technique, as well as certifying others to become Instructors and Coaches within the sport.
 She retired informally from coaching and transitioned her archery students to other coaches in 2014 after accepting a position as a Program Coordinator with the Texas Alliance for Minorities in Engineering.

 Lindsey is also a motivational speaker, sharing her story at grade schools, colleges, Boy Scout or Girl Scout events, corporate luncheons, and events for Wounded Warriors, among others.

+Writing career

+Lindsey's short fiction and poetry has appeared in Analecta and Hothouse.

+In 2023, Lindsey's short story and disability justice narrative "Marit the Resolute" was selected to be included in the Traveling Light anthology kickstarted by the podcast Worldbuilding for Masochists which is a four time-finalist for the Hugo Award for Best Fancast.
+The anthology is slated for publication in summer 2024.